Law - Political science - Administration

 Objectives

-Set up within the framework of the European project 2CENTRE, the University diploma "Cybercrime: Law, Information Security and Digital Forensics" is a multidisciplinary training allowing to understand the stakes of information security and cybercrime and to apprehend the various offences and responsibilities related to the fraudulent use of digital networks and information systems.
+Set up as part of the European 2CENTRE project, the "Cybercrime: Law, Information Security and Digital Forensics" university diploma is a multi-disciplinary training program designed to help students understand the issues involved in information security and cybercrime, and the various offences and responsibilities associated with the fraudulent use of digital networks and information systems.

-It provides economic actors, students, legal professionals, law enforcement officers, forensic experts, information systems managers and all those confronted with cybercrime with an insight into :
+It provides economic players, students, legal professionals, law enforcement officers, forensic experts, information systems managers and all those confronted with cybercrime with an insight into :

-• The nature of the threats related to digital networks,
+• The nature of threats linked to digital networks,

 • Intrusion techniques in information systems,

-• The stakes of security and the legal and regulatory obligations of securing an information system,
+• The challenges of securing an information system, and the legal and regulatory obligations involved,

 • Personal data protection (RGPD, etc.),

-• The legal issues and responses that are being put in place at the national, European and global levels.
+• Legal issues and responses at national, European and global level.

-This diploma is supported by the Ecole Nationale de la Magistrature (diploma included in the ENM training catalog for the training of magistrates), the Gendarmerie Nationale (training of officers of the Gendarmerie Nationale) and several national and international organizations.
-It is the only degree (Cyber domain) of the University supported by these two institutions.
+This diploma is supported by the Ecole Nationale de la Magistrature (diploma included in the ENM training catalog for magistrates), the Gendarmerie Nationale (training of Gendarmerie Nationale officers) and several national and international organizations.
+It is the only degree (in the Cyber field) offered by the University and supported by these two institutions.

 Adel JOMNI, Training Manager